deankoch/UYRW_data/markdown/get_basins.md

 }
 ```

-Note that holes in this watershed boundary polygon can emerge, when the
+Note that holes in this watershed boundary polygon can emerge, such as
-catchement boundaries don’t perfectly align - *eg.* try plotting
+when the catchement boundaries don’t perfectly align - see this by
-`st_union(uyrw.catchment)`.
-These are filled using the *fill\_holes*
+plotting `st_union(uyrw.catchment)`.
+These are filled using the
-function in the `smoothr`package.
+*fill\_holes* function in the `smoothr`package.

 ## data prep